ArtemiyUlyanov/Uptodate-Frontend/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file or the full text at [MIT License](https://opensource.org/licenses/MIT) for details.

-## What's new

-The issue applies some changes in authorization system:
-  - The authentication system has been implemented as well as the **/logout** endpoint
-  - The multilingualism has been implemented with the three supporting languages (English, French, Russian)
-  - The filter system has been finally implemented